Ecoblockchain/specs-1/README.md

 manifestations can be represented, with digital manifestations containing a link to an example of the work as well as possibly being associated with a set of fingerprints.

+#### The Abstract Notion of `Work`s

+One can view a `Work` as the overarching creative concept that is brought to existence by a number of perceivable `Manifestations`.
+It is meant as an abstraction to connect a group of related `Manifestation`s together.
+As such, we argue that empty `Work`s–those not linked to from any `Manifestation`s–do not make much sense and recommend implementations to register `Work`s with their initial `Manifestation`s.

 ### The RRM `Right` Entity